ukxxx/vpn-telegram_-control_bot/README.md

 ## Contact

-If you have any questions or need assistance, feel free to open an issue or contact the repository owner..
+If you have any questions or need assistance, feel free to open an issue or contact the repository owner.